NielsNL1/NielsNL1.github.io/README.md

 # nielsnl1.github.io

 My first website.
-It is mainly for learning web development (HTML, CSS and JavaScript).
-All ideas and feedback appreciated!
+It was  mainly for learning web development (HTML, CSS and JavaScript).
+I am saving this for later to look back how much i grew and got better at web development.